michaelklishin/neocons/README.md

 # Neocons, a Clojure client for the Neo4J REST API

-Neocons is a young idiomatic [Clojure client for the Neo4J REST API](http://clojureneo4j.info).
+Neocons is a feature rich idiomatic [Clojure client for the Neo4J REST API](http://clojureneo4j.info).

 ## Supported Features